 Finally, sometimes shipping may be convenient, but the cost of shipping an item may be more expensive than the item itself.

 The surplus duffle helps protect your gear and make the equipment less conspicuous.
-When I get to the destination, I give the bag away.
+When I get to the destination, esp. if I purchase a laundry bag, I give the bag away.

 And if you are using a rental car at your destination?
 Use the same bag for the return leg of the trip.